loporrit/BunnyWhispers/Chaos.NaCl.readme.md

     public static byte[] KeyExchange(byte[] publicKey, byte[] privateKey)

 Returns a secred shared by the owners of the two keys pairs.
-This key can be used with symmetric cryptography, such as encryption, MACs and authenticated encryption.
+This key should be passed through a HKDF or other key derivation function before being used for symmetric cryptography.

 This uses Edwards form public keys, but is otherwise identical to `MontgomeryCurve25519.KeyExchange`.
 The advantage of this method is that you can use one keypair for both key-exchange and signing.